 EWS Labs, Transferring files between Linux and Windows home directories

-If there are files in your EWS Linux environment you'd like to use in your EWS Windows environment, you can use the WinSCP tool to copy them over.
+If there are files in your EWS Linux environment you'd like to use in your EWS Windows environment, you can download the WinSCP application to copy them over.

 From an EWS Windows system, load the pre-installed WinSCP program.
 When prompted, enter the following data: